 While you might see recipes online, it is not recommended for backyard keepers to formulate their own feed.
 It is almost impossible to get the balance of amino acids, vitamins, and minerals correct without professional equipment and knowledge.
 Using a complete commercial feed is safer, easier, and ultimately healthier for your flock.

-How to Calculate Your Flock’s Feed Requirements
+Calculating Your Flock’s Feed Requirements

-- An average laying hen eats about 120-150 grams of feed per day.
+An average laying hen eats about 120 to 150 grams of feed per day.
+Let’s use 140g as an average.

 Simple Formula: (Number of chickens) × (140g) × (30 days) = Monthly Feed Requirement (in grams)